Connect with others who understand.

 Raise the Head of Your Bed

 Prop up the head of the bed so you can sleep on an incline.
-Use bed risers or a foam wedge to make your head higher than the feet so gravity can help keep the acid down.
+Use bed risers or a foam wedge to make your head higher than your feet so gravity can help keep the acid down.

 Exercise — With Care